-- (a) Credit Union Services Corporation (Australia) Limited. - This company is the national services company for the affiliated Credit Union Movement within Australia.
-This company operates the payment switch used to link RediCARDS operated through RediATM, and other approved ATM and EFTPOS suppliers to the Society's information system.
-The Society has entered into an agreement with this entity for licences to operate computer software, support for software, rights to RediCARDS, and the provision of central banking facilities. - (b) Transaction Solutions Pty Ltd This company owns and operates the information system utilised by the Society on a bureau basis and provides computer disaster recovery facilities. - (c) Ultradata Australia Pty Limited Provides and maintains the application software utilised by the Society to deliver its banking services. - (d) Other Relationships Relationships also exist with Ford Motor Company of Australia and with other service providers for a range of other services to members, including: BPay, Bridges Personal Investment, Bank@Post and QBE Insurance.
+(a) Credit Union Services Corporation (Australia) Limited.

+This company is the national services company for the affiliated Credit Union Movement within Australia.
+This company operates the payment switch used to link RediCARDS operated through RediATM, and other approved ATM and EFTPOS suppliers to the Bank's information system.
+The Bank has entered into an agreement with this entity for licences to operate computer software, support for software, rights to RediCARDS, and the provision of central banking facilities.

+(b) Transaction Solutions Pty Ltd This company owns and operates the information system utilised

+This company owns and operates the information system utilised by the Bank on a bureau basis and provides computer disaster recovery facilities.

+- (c) Ultradata Australia Pty Limited

+Provides and maintains the application software utilised by the Bank to deliver its banking services.

+- (d) Other Relationships

+Relationships also exist with Ford Motor Company of Australia and with other service providers for a range of other services to members, including: BPay, Bridges & Associates, QBE Insurance, and Western Union.